kobotoolbox/kobo-transfer/README.md

 - order of questions in google form, and kobo form can be different
 - no effect if some questions in kobo form are not present in google form (the response cells for that column will just be empty)
 - responses that are left blank in google form results show up correctly (also blank) in kobo
 - if the question strings in kobo form and google form are not exact match, transfer will add columns in kobo data for the "extra" questions in google form
-- data can be uploaded by running transfer, edited, and then reuploaded, and responses will not show up as new, but as edited.

 ### Plan to account for more edge Cases (TODO)
 - print a warning if question strings seem similar (differences in capitalisation, spacing, and punctuation)